vitessio/website/content/en/docs/user-guides/move-tables.md

 ---

 {{< info >}}
 This guide follows on from [get started with a local deployment](../../get-started/local).
-It assumes that the `./101_initial_cluster.sh` script has been executed, and you have a running Vitess cluster.
+It assumes that the `./101_initial_cluster.sh` script has been executed, and that you have a running Vitess cluster.
 {{< /info >}}

-MoveTables is a new [VReplication](../../concepts/vreplication) workflow in Vitess 6, and obsoletes Vertical Split from earlier releases.
+[MoveTables](../../concepts/move-tables) is a new VReplication workflow in Vitess 6, and obsoletes Vertical Split from earlier releases.

 This feature enables you to move a subset of tables between keyspaces without downtime.
-For example, after [initially deploying Vitess](../../get-started/local) your single commerce schema may grow so large that it needs to be split into multiple keyspaces.
+For example, after [Initially deploying Vitess](../../get-started/local), your single commerce schema may grow so large that it needs to be split into multiple keyspaces.

-As a stepping stone towards horizontally sharding (splitting a single table across multiple servers), it usually makes sense to split from having a single monolithic keyspace (`commerce`) to having multiple keyspaces (`commerce` and `customer`) that match your access pattern.
+As a stepping stone towards splitting a single table across multiple servers (sharding), it usually makes sense to first split from having a single monolithic keyspace (`commerce`) to having multiple keyspaces (`commerce` and `customer`).
 For example, in our ecommerce system we know that `customer` and `corder` tables are closely related and growing at a high rate just by themselves.

-Lets start by simulating this situation by loading sample data:
+Let's start by simulating this situation by loading sample data:

 ```sql
 mysql < ../common/insert_commerce_data.sql